webpack/webpack.js.org/src/content/guides/build-performance.md

 ### Node.js Versions 8.9.10-9.11.1

-There was a [performance regression](https://github.com/nodejs/node/issues/19769) in Node.js versions 8.9.10 - 9.11.1 in the ES2015 `Map` and `Set` implementations.
-Webpack uses those data structures liberally, so this regression affects compile times.
+There was a [performance regression](https://github.com/nodejs/node/issues/19769) in Node.js versions 8.9.10 - 9.11.1 in the ES2015 `Map` and `Set` implementations. webpack uses those data structures liberally, so this regression affects compile times.

 Earlier and later Node.js versions are not affected.